ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/waiters.md

 result of another one.
 There are next kind of `ScWaiter` objects:

 * `ScWaiter` locks run flow until simple event emits.
 You can see the list of these events in the [**C++ Events API**](events.md).
-* `ScConditionWaiter` locks run flow until simple event emits and specified conditional check returns `SC_TRUE`.
-In other words, this works like an `ScWaiter`, but returns to run flow if special condition function returns `SC_TRUE`.
+* `ScConditionWaiter` locks run flow until simple event emits and specified conditional check returns `true`.
+In other words, this works like an `ScWaiter`, but returns to run flow if special condition function returns `true`.
 Condition function receives 3 parameters (see [**C++ Events API**](events.md) for more details about them).

 ## **ScWaiter**